newrelic/docs-website/src/data-dictionary/events/NrMTDConsumption/AppTransactionsAnalyzedMillionsFree.md

   - NrMTDConsumption
 ---

-The number of APM app transactions analyzed by New Relic AI that are within the free limit, in millions.
+The number of APM app transactions analyzed by applied intelligence that are within the free limit, in millions.